oracle/weblogic-kubernetes-operator/integration-tests/README.md

 ## Logging/Archiving

-After the completion of running the integration tests, the results are archived in a directory-based environment variable  `LOG_DIR` (the default value is `/tmp/it-testsresults/diagnostic`) and runtime artifacts are available in a directory based on environment variable `RESULTS_ROOT` (the default value is `/tmp/it-testresults`) .
+After the completion of running the integration tests, the results are archived in a directory-based environment variable `LOG_DIR` (the default value is `/tmp/it-testsresults/diagnostic`) and runtime artifacts are available in a directory-based environment variable `RESULTS_ROOT` (the default value is `/tmp/it-testresults`).
 After the completion of the test `ItMiiDomain`, a typical diagnostic logs directory content will look as follows.
 The standard output for the tests is captured in `ItMiiDomain.out`.
 For each test method ( for example `testCreateMiiDomain`, `testCreateMiiSecondDomain`), a directory is created and the corresponding Kubernetes object description log(s) and server pod logs are saved if the test fails or environment variable `COLLECT_LOGS_ON_SUCCESS` set to true.

 ```